ansys/scade-apitools/doc/source/contributing.rst

 Build documentation
 -------------------
-For building documentation, you can either run the usual rules provided in the `Sphinx`_ ``make`` file.
+For building documentation, you can run the usual rules provided in the `Sphinx`_ ``make`` file.
 Here are some examples:

 .. code:: bash